aliasnille/pap-api/README.md

 ## Updates

+**08/18/2015** - Major update of the database and optimization.
+The database now contains nearly 650,000 unique rows.
+Guarantee an accuracy of 95 % for each request.
+Many updates are underway.

 **08/07/2015** - New major update of the database.
 Added municipality ("kommun" in Swedish) and state ("län" in Swedish).
 The added data is also available in the [response data](https://github.com/aliasnille/pap-api#response-data).

 **08/06/2015** - Major update of the database (now more than 430,000 unique rows).